-It is fascinating to see that among those peoples of central and northern Europe the religion of the people to the south whom they had conquered became — in a relatively short period of time — the religion of the conquerors themselves.
-One might think that the opposite would have happened, that is, that the Christianity of the Roman Empire would have given way to the gods of the conquering Germanic and Slavic tribes.
+It is fascinating to see that, among those peoples of central and northern Europe, the religion of the people to the south whom they had conquered became — in a relatively short period of time — the religion of the conquerors themselves.
+One might think that the opposite would have happened, that the Christianity of the Roman Empire would have given way to the gods of the conquering Germanic and Slavic tribes.
 Why, during the period from approximately 400 A.D. to 800 A.D., would the northern victor adopt the religion of the vanquished south?

 Latourette asserts that as the barbarians militarily overran most of the Roman Empire, the barbarians' own way of life or cultures, "including their religions,"2 began disintegrating upon impact with what was left of Graeco-Roman civilization.
 Thus, Christianity did not find itself in head-to-head competition with entrenched religious beliefs tightly bound into a stable culture.
-Rather, Christianity found itself moving into a developing vacuum.
+Rather, Christianity found itself spilling into a developing vacuum.